 A handful of turns off the top, some down climbing, five rappels, and perfect corn skiing below brought us back down to the Empress hut by 5 pm.
 Our exit the following day from our royal palace perched high above the Hooker valley was regretful but somewhat of a relief.
 The climb had been challenging, but manageable.
 The skiing was complex but doable.
 In the end, we both felt like we were the guests of honor to “cloud splitter.”
 As manners dictate, we never intended to overstay our welcome.

 Location: Bozeman, MT

-Ty is a career Outdoor Educator, Mountain Guide, and Ski Patroller currently working for Montana Alpine Guides, the Colorado Outward Bound School, Bigsky ski resort, and Porters ski field NZ.
+Ty is a career Mountain Guide and Ski Patroller currently working for Exum Mountain Guides, Mountain Trip, and Bridger Bowl Ski Patrol.
+He is a Certified Ski Guide through the AMGA, and continues to work towards his IFMGA accreditation.
 Originally from southern New Hampshire, Ty developed his passion for Backcountry skiing on the eastern flanks of Mt Washington in New Hampshire’s Presidential range.
 Currently Residing in Bozeman Montana, Ty skis as much as possible in and around the greater Yellowstone ecosystem.
 Although Bridger Bowl is his home mountain, Ty likes to explore other skiing venues including Alaska, South America, New Zealand, and New England.